Sovereign-Labs/sovereign-book/src/3-2-testing-your-module.md

 ### Ready for Primetime

 With a thoroughly tested module, you can be confident in your logic's correctness and robustness.
-You're now ready to take the final step in the development lifecycle: integrating your module into a live rollup runtime.
+It's now time to bring your module to life by integrating it into a live rollup runtime.

 In the next section, "Integrating Your Module," we'll guide you through adding your module to the Runtime struct, configuring its genesis state, and making it a live component of your application.